The Option Module

 as the default argument.
 But in general it means whenever you want to use a function

-where one argument is an option you could probably use fold
+where one argument is an option you could probably use fold.
+In general fold works

 nicely together with binary functions.